Chickenpox reported in Southampton school

-SOUTHAMPTON, Mass (WWLP) – A kindergartner at the William E. Norris School in Southampton has contracted Varicella also known as chickenpox.
+SOUTHAMPTON, Mass (WWLP) – A kindergartner at the William E. Norris School in Southampton has contracted Varicella, also known as chickenpox.

-According to Nurse Director, Stephanie Faas of the Hampshire Regional School District, the child is out of school with chickenpox until further notice and a letter has been sent home to all parents.
+According to Nurse Director Stephanie Faas of the Hampshire Regional School District, the child is out of school with chickenpox until further notice and a letter has been sent home to all parents.

 Faas said the school recommends keeping in eye on your children for any rash and to contact their doctor if they see symptoms of chickenpox.